ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 1. Understand what is being asked
 2. Design a query using good SQL practices
 3. Execute it safely against the database
-4. Return a concise natural-language summary
+4. Return a concise, natural-language summary

 ### Actions <a name="overview-actions"></a>

-We built an end-to-end SQL Agent that:
+I built an end-to-end SQL Agent that:

-* Securely connects to the DSI PostgreSQL database
+* Securely connects to the PostgreSQL database
 * Exposes only the required schema and tables to the agent
 * Uses a modern LLM (gpt-4.1) configured with a dedicated SQL system prompt
 * Uses LangChain’s SQL tooling to inspect schemas and run queries
 * Returns both the SQL results and a human-readable explanation

-We also traced and inspected runs in LangSmith, validating that queries were correct, efficient, and aligned with our design rules.
+I also traced and inspected runs in LangSmith, validating that queries were correct, efficient, and aligned with design rules.

 ### Results <a name="overview-results"></a>

 The final SQL Agent:

 * Correctly answered natural-language questions that touched both tables
-* Automatically handled grouping, aggregation and joins
+* Automatically handled grouping, aggregation, and joins
 * Respected constraints such as the allowed date range and aggregation discipline
-* Demonstrated good practices (for example, handling transaction-level aggregation correctly)
+* Demonstrated good practices (e.g., handling transaction-level aggregation correctly)

-In short, we now have a **self-serve analytics layer** on top of the SQL database, powered by an LLM, but kept safe and controlled through careful prompting and tooling.
+In short, there is now a **self-serve analytics layer** on top of the SQL database, powered by an LLM, but kept safe and controlled through careful prompting and tooling.

 ### Growth/Next Steps <a name="overview-growth"></a>

 Potential future enhancements include:

-* Exposing additional tables (for example, product metadata, campaign data)
+* Exposing additional tables (e.g., product metadata, campaign data)
 * Adding a lightweight UI so non-technical users can chat with the agent
 * Logging queries and responses for audit and learning
 * Adding evaluation harnesses to automatically check query correctness